CUYAHOGA PROBATE COURT

 Submitting the required documents does not guarantee approval of the Estate Account.
 All forms must be typed or legibly printed (clear, readable text) in black or blue ink.

-A Status Report (Form 13.13) must be filed by the fiduciary and the attorney in an estate that remains open after a period of thirteen (13) months from the date of appointment of the fiduciary and annually thereafter.
-The Status Report must be filed simultaneously with the filing of each Partial Account or Waiver of Partial Account.
+A Status Report (Form 13.13) must be filed simultaneously with the filing of each Partial Account or Waiver of Partial Account and must be signed by the fiduciary, and if applicable, the attorney of record.
 DO NOT FILE AN APPLICATION TO EXTEND ADMINISTRATION WITH A STATUS REPORT.

 Checklist for Filing Partial Accounts